 Apart from the chiringuito at the end of the beach and the restaurants at the beginning, there are many other bars and restaurants less than 10 minutes away from the beach in the old town area.

 This beach is very central.
 You can walk from El Barrio, La Explanada or the port in less than 10 minutes.
-Further neighbourhoods like San Blas are at 30 minutes walk.
+Further neighbourhoods like San Blas are a 30-minute walk.
 But if you live far from the beach you might need to get by public or private transport.

-This is one of the better-connected areas in all the city.
-Many lines will stop in Puerta del Mar that which is just the beginning of El Postiguet beach.
-The red bus lines (serving only to Alicante city) stopping here are: 22, 02 and 22.
+This is one of the better-connected areas in the city.
+Many lines will stop in Puerta del Mar which is just the beginning of El Postiguet beach.
+The red bus lines (serving only Alicante city) stopping here are: 22, 02 and 22.

-Note that there are a few other lines coming from nearby towns (blue busses) that are not on this list.
+Note that there are a few other lines coming from nearby towns (blue buses) that are not on this list.
 For example, buses coming from San Vicente del Raspeig.